ipsy-md/docs/docs/cluster/cecile/access.md

     - A private-mail address, in case the password has to be reset
     - Expiration date (Optional, max.
 1 year)

-- Once the OvGU guest account has been obtained, the professor needs to communicate the username to the cecile admin by writing to `cecile-admins-l` at `ovgu.de`.
+- Once the OvGU guest account has been obtained, the professor needs to communicate the guest username to the cecile admin by email (to`cecile-admins-l` at `ovgu.de`).
+The cluster administrator will then set up a cecile account for the guest researcher.